Working with universal monitors#

 To check the specifics of detected column consistency issues, see Viewing details of the Data Quality issues.

-Managing universal monitors at the organization level#
+Managing universal monitors globally#

 Note